Pulover/PuloversMacroCreator/README.md

 * hhc.exe and hha.dll in Documentation\MacroCreator_Help-doc directory.
 * Inno Setup (5.5.2 or higher) installed.

+Notes:
-Note: Execute MacroCreator.ahk at least once to create the .ini file with the current version.
+* Execute MacroCreator.ahk at least once to create the .ini file with the current version.
+You might need to copy from %AppData% to the script folder.

-Language files should be edited in Languages.xls.
+* Language files should be edited in Languages.xls.
 Run ExtractLangFiles.ahk to create the .Lang files in the Lang directory.